 AVA SCHOLARS PROGRAM

-- The Program will select two AVA scholars in 2020.
+The Program will select two AVA scholars.
 To be eligible, applicants must:

 - Be an active AVA member

 - Plan to pursue violence-related research and have a specific project for which they would like senior mentor input

 - Be at an early stage in their career (includes post-doctoral fellows and junior faculty within 5 years of completion of terminal degree)

 - International candidates may be accepted if they are physically located within the US for the 2 yrs. duration of the program

 - Because they already have demonstrated research expertise, former or current principal investigators on an NIH R01 research project or the equivalent are not eligible to apply.

 Each AVA Scholar is matched with a mentor who will provide support for two years.
 Mentors are educators and/or researchers working in the field of violence or abuse who have strong mentorship abilities, experience with research and who are committed to the program.
 Mentors will provide support about: a specific research project identified by the scholar; career advice and guidance; other challenges typical of violence-related research (working with IRBs, applying for grant funding, etc).